chc-comp/chc-comp.github.io/index.md

 - We aim to keep the overhead on the side of participants *low*.
 This means we will offer a standard way to integrate, similar to the one on StarExec.
   Typical SV-COMP participation steps, like submitting a [toolinfo module](https://github.com/sosy-lab/benchexec/blob/main/doc/tool-integration.md) or [benchmark definitions](https://gitlab.com/sosy-lab/sv-comp/bench-defs) are *not* necessary for CHC-COMP.
+- We will likely use this type of machine: Intel Xeon E3-1230 v5 @ 3.40 GHz, 4x2 cores with hyperthreading, 33GB of main memory.
+  Results will be reported by wall-time and by CPU time to illustrate the benefits of solvers that can run parallel threads.

 ### Benchmarks